I. Quick Overview

 There is no entry fee into IFPA North American Pinball Championship.
 20% of the fees collected through the endorsement of events within the US and Canada will go towards the prize pool for the event.

 The tournament features a guaranteed package of cash prizes.
 In the event of an overrun beyond expenses, tournament revenue will be retained to finance the next IFPA event.
 In the event IFPA discontinues its events or is disbanded, any such retained revenue will be donated to charity.

 The prize package will be determined based on the endorsement fees collected.
 All participants in the IFPA North American Pinball Championship will be paid out.
-Here is an example breakdown based on a $15,000 prize pool with 50 participants
+Here is the payout table for the 2019-20 NACS.

 1st Place –> NIB Stern Pro Pinball Machine + Trophy + Title of “North American Pinball Champion”